pesos/pesos.github.io/_posts/2018-09-08-terminal-tips.md

 - Hit `Ctrl+R` and enter a word/phrase from a previously used super long command and it will retrieve the last used command with the term.

 ## Reusing previous commands
-- `!!` is handy for reusing the previous command with the current one.
+- `!!` is handy for reusing the previous command with the current command.
-- `!?` uses the argument of the previous command with the current one.
+- `!?` uses the argument of the previous command with the current command.

 ## Bash history
-To avoid having a command added to your .bash_history file, prefix it with a space i.e. go with `  [command]` instead of `[command]`.
+To avoid having a command added to your .bash_history file, prefix it with a space i.e. go with `  [command]` instead of <code>&nbsp;[command]</code>.

 ## Pausing and running commands
 Say, you have a terminal text editor open and you're in the process of editing it.
 You realize you want to test something out on the terminal.